15 Fun Things To Do in Georgetown Texas on a Girls Trip

 Things To Do in Georgetown TX

-From the beautiful downtown square with boutiques and bookshops to lake and river trails, these are some of the best things to do in Georgetown Texas.
+From the beautiful downtown square with boutiques and bookshops to lake and river trails, these are some of the best things to do in Georgetown Texas on a girls trip.

 Known as the “Most Beautiful Town Square in Texas,” downtown Georgetown features a Neoclassical courthouse from 1911 surrounded by dozens of Victorian-era storefronts.
 Several buildings date back as far as the 1880s when the Texas frontier town began to hit its heyday of economic and physical growth.

-Today, most of the elaborate pressed metal-style facades still stand, revitalized, and are now home to museums, restaurants, and boutiques.
+Today, most of the elaborate pressed metal-style facades still stand, revitalized and now home to museums, restaurants, and boutiques.
 The central business district is listed on the National Register of Historic Places.

 The town square is still the heart of the city, drawing locals and visitors alike for shopping, dining, entertainment, and special events.